-The Localism Act 2011 gives Kempsey Parish Council the power to prepare a statutory Neighbourhood Development Plan (from here forward referred to, simply, as "neighbourhood Plan").
-Once approved this plan will be used to help promote, guide and control development in the parish.
+The Localism Act 2011 gives Kempsey Parish Council the power to prepare a statutory Neighbourhood Development Plan (from here forward referred to, simply, as "Neighbourhood Plan").

 Neighbourhood planning gives local people the opportunity to shape new development, as planning applications are determined in accordance with national planning policy and the development plan, and neighbourhood plans form part of this framework.